Old woman sitting on a porch, August 1986 (anonymous)

 This was the only assignment I actually refused to take.

-After the Goodall gig ended, I was sent to the Law School Admissions site for what I was promised would be a “premium post.”
-Indoors, air-conditioned, and clean.
-No sketchy urban parking lots or sweaty warehouses.
-There was a one-week training course, five days in a row on the graveyard shift.
+After the Goodall Rubber gig ended, I was sent to the Law School Admissions site for what was promised to be a “premium post," which meant indoors, air-conditioned, and clean.
+No sketchy urban parking lots or steamy warehouses.
+There was a one-week training course, five days in a row on the graveyard shift with my supervisor and the building manager checking up on me.
 If I passed this test, the post would be mine.

 I was not destined to work the Law School Admissions site, however.
-On the last night of my training, after a grueling week of graveyard shifts, I dozed off at my post for just a few seconds a half hour before the end of my shift.
+On the last night of my training, after a grueling week of midnight to 8 a.m. work nights, I dozed off at my post for just a few seconds a half hour before the end of my shift.
 My head bobbed down just once and I woke immediately to see the building inspector outside in the parking lot, staring directly at me.
 That was the end of my premium gig at Law School Admissions.

 The office was small and dirty and smelled like rock dust, despite the air freshioners scattered about.
 There was a water cooler and a punch clock and a saggy, brokeback office chair.
-In addition to my TV set, I would also bring my guitar and a backpack filled with notebooks and school work, though I seldom touched the backpack.
+In addition to my TV set, I would also bring my guitar and a backpack filled with notebooks and school work, though I seldom touched any of it.
 After a few weeks, I stopped wearing my blue uniform coat.
-Two months into the job, I started wearing jeans instead of the hot polyester trousers.
+Within two months, I was wearing jeans instead of the hot polyester trousers.
 The clunky gold-colored metal badge that was supposed to be pinned at all times to the light blue uniform shirt disappeared as well, along with the black shoes, which were replaced by sneakers.
 Eventually, all that was left of my uniform was that shirt.

 There were no other visitors in ten months except for one, a very scary man in his fifties who showed up in a yellow muscle car one Sunday afternoon wearing alligator skin boots and sporting a gray-flecked greaser haircut that he’d probably worn since 1955.
-He looked he had just stepped out of a David Lynch film.
+He looked like he had just stepped out of a David Lynch film.
 He introduced himself as a friend of the owner.
-We stood around in the parking lot while he told me stories about prison, most memorably, about how he had once shot a person in a courtroom during a trial.
+We stood around in the parking lot while he told me stories about his life of crime, most memorably, about how he had once gone to prison for shooting a person in a courtroom during a trial.

 “It’s in a book,” he said rattling off the title, which I have long forgotten.
 “You should look it up.”